thermble/WilliamsGameEngine.CSharp/README.md

 ### Important Notes

-1. Toward the end of the tutorial, there is a call to a function that no longer exists.
-So in place of `setColor` use `setFillColor`.
 1. There are some typos in the tutorial.
 They are good because they make you think.
 They make you look at the code instead of just typing away.
 So actually read the code and the surrounding text.
 You may learn something.
 (Probably lots of somethings.)
 1. As the tutorial goes along, the author does not give you all the code.
 He expects that you learned the techniques before, so you should be able to do so again.
 Or in some cases, he tells you in the text rather than in the code segments he gives you.
 1. Creating a scrolling background is not part of the tutorial.
 I always think that it is because the background picture is in the art.
 There is a special section below to give you a start.